Metropolitan Transport Authority: Tickets

 Metropolitan Transport Authority offers single-use (short-term) tickets in time-based formats (20, 40, and 90 minutes).
 Multi-ride tickets (20, 40, or 80 rides, valid for 180 days) can be encoded on the Silesian Public Services Card or online applications.
 Medium-term tickets include daily (valid on the day of activation), 24-hour, and 7-day tickets.
 Long-term tickets are available for 30, 90, or 180 days.

 The full ticket range, including season tickets, can be purchased via the dedicated Metroappka Transport GZM app introduced in 2024.

 Metrotickets

-Metrotickets are personalized monthly tickets allowing unlimited travel on Metropolitan Transport Authority services and Koleje Śląskie trains within the GZM area (depending on the ticket type, excluding special-fare or commercial trains).
+Metrotickets are personalized monthly tickets allowing unlimited travel on Metropolitan Transport Authority services and Silesian Railways trains within the GZM area (depending on the ticket type, excluding special-fare or commercial trains).
 Two variants (Red and Whole Metropolis) also allow unlimited travel on the Katowice–Sławków route operated by POLREGIO (excluding special-fare or commercial trains).